Author

 Leon Cheng

-Leon Cheng is a Partner for YCP based in the US office and oversees our Biotech and Healthcare practice across North America and Asia.
+Leon Cheng is a Partner for YCP based in the US office and Head of our Mobility Practice.

 In light of recent geopolitical and economic developments, the U.S. government has announced significant tariff increases on electric vehicles (EVs) imported from China.
 The Biden administration is set to quadruple the current tariffs of 25% to 100%.
 This move aims to protect domestic auto workers and industries from the competitive pressures of subsidized Chinese EVs.
 However, this decision introduces new complexities for the global automotive supply chain, prompting companies to explore diversification strategies beyond China to mitigate risks and ensure resilience.